nosas/blog/performance_classification/article.md

 # Classification Performance Measures

 This article will explain the most common performance measures for classification problems.
-These measures apply to both binary and multi-class classification problems.
+These measures apply to both binary and multiclass classification problems.

 We will explain model performance metrics such as confusion matrix, accuracy, precision, recall, and F1-score.
 The code in this article utilizes python3.7, TensorFlow, keras, and scikit-learn.